Kamil-Krawiec/piper-tts-http-server/README.md

 - When a voice is requested for the first time, the server downloads `<voice>.onnx` and `<voice>.onnx.json` to `DATA_DIR`.
 - To preload voices, place both files in `DATA_DIR` ahead of time.
 - Remove cached voices by deleting their ONNX/JSON files; they will be re-downloaded on the next request.
+- Voice names are validated to prevent path traversal, so stick to canonical names from `rhasspy/piper-voices`.

 ---